Shift Work Scheduling Innovations

 Continuous Improvement in Shift Work Scheduling

-Examples of shift work scheduling innovations
+Examples of shift work scheduling innovations in action

 Example 1: AI-Driven Scheduling in Healthcare

-Example 2: Mobile Apps in Retail Workforce Management
+Example 2: Self-Scheduling in Retail

 Example 3: Predictive Analytics in Manufacturing